Top Questions Hiring Managers Will Ask You in Your Dental Associate Interview

 5. Are you a team player?

-- Be ready to back up your answer with examples of you see yourself working within a team.
+Hopefully your answer to this question is yes!
+Be ready to back up your answer with examples of how you see yourself working within a team.

 6. How will you position yourself for success within our group?

-- This is the time to mention educational classes you plan to take, leadership roles you want to work towards, and an overall desire to be the best within the group.
+This is a great time to mention educational classes you plan to take, leadership roles you want to work towards, and an overall desire to be the best at what you do.